I2Tunimib/I2T-docs/docs/frontend/table.md

 is prompted with a warning message that he needs to confirm before proceeding.

 2. This section includes actions that can be performed on the whole table, also considered as global actions.
-Global actions affect the entire visualization of the table, or trigger events that take into their contexts the whole table.
-Starting from the component at the far left, a Button Group enables a change to the current visualization of the table.
+They can affect the entire table’s visualization, or trigger events that take into their contexts the whole table.
+Starting from the component at the top left, a Button Group enables a change to the current visualization of the table.
 At the moment a table format and a raw format, showing the table data as the W3C JSON structure representation, are currently developed